#Cosmic Consciousness (Quotes)

 Now onto the film "Nocturnal Animals", which is directed by Magha Sun Tom Ford, stars Magha Sun Amy Adams and Mula Sun Jake Gyllenhaal.

-Amy Adams plays Susan who is a successful art gallery owner.
-She receives a manuscript for a novel called Nocturnal Animals sent to her by her ex-husband Edward who's played by Jake Gyllenhaal.
-The book is extremely violent & tragic; but it actually turns out to be a symbolic reflection of their relationship and marriage.
-Bringing in the Ketu themes of unresolved trauma and getting to the roots of it (Mula theme).
-This book serves to make Susan confront how much of her actions fucked him up.
-The movie focuses on the confronting of one's past, telling of how trauma will still continue to shape the lives of those involved.
-And the movie shows that even Susan still has unresolved issues just by her repulsed reactions to extreme parts of the novel.
+Amy Adams plays Susan, a successful art gallery owner.
+She receives a manuscript for a novel called Nocturnal Animals sent to her by her ex-husband Edward, played by Jake Gyllenhaal.
+The book is extremely violent and tragic, but it turns out to be a symbolic reflection of their relationship and marriage, tying into Ketu themes of unresolved trauma and getting to the roots of it.
+The book forces Susan to confront how much her actions hurt Edward.

-The reason why she doesn't fall victim is because she, too, has suffered extreme trauma and her resilience through it is what creates an immediate connection with Kevin.
+The reason why she doesn't fall victim is because she, too, has suffered extreme trauma and her resilience through it is what creates her immediate connection with Kevin.
 It is when The Beast sees her scars that he calls her pure, implying that those who have been damaged are the ones who are truly evolved.

 (YouTube clip by me - 🎧)